FREQUENTLY ASKED QUESTIONS

 At the bottom of the page of your chosen safari, you’ll find a Registration Form.
 Submit the completed form, and we’ll contact you with further details.

-Once your placement has been confirmed, you’ll need to submit a deposit, either by check or credit card, to hold your place.
+Once your placement has been confirmed, you’ll need to submit a deposit by check to hold your place.